Percona-Lab/sysbench-mongodb-loop/README.md

 # sysbench-mongodb-loop
-A wrapper to run sysbench-mongodb forever
+A wrapper to run sysbench-mongodb forever and initiate sharding